 But I believe he saw them coming.
 The thing which consistently excited him about technology related to its potential for ordinary people to tell their stories.

-Since I must guess how Bax would define a journalist I imagine he would say that it’s someone who represents those ordinary people, who seeks answers to the questions they would ask.
+Since I must guess how Jack would define a journalist, I imagine he would say that it’s someone who represents those ordinary people, who seeks answers to the questions they would ask.

 In terms of specific advice to your young Girl Reporter I recall more on how to tell a story than what makes one.
-In my favourite lesson Bax as grizzled old sub held up a piece of my work, with something akin to disgust, and asked me, “What’s the story here?”
+In my favourite lesson Jack, as grizzled old sub, held up a piece of my work, with something akin to disgust, and asked me, “What’s the story here?”

 I struggled to explain what was right there in black and white until he stopped me and said: “Look, you’ve got to the bus stop just as the bus is pulling away with me on it.
 Quick.
 I’m leaning out the window.
 What’s the story?”